Subspace Learning From Bits: Subspace Tracking with Online Binary Measurements

-In this section, we develop an online subspace estimation algorithm for the fusion center to update the principal subspace estimate as new bit measurements arrive.
-This is particularly useful when the fusion center is also {\em memory limited} so that it is incapable to store all sketching vectors up to a memory space of $\Theta(n^2)$.
-The proposed online algorithm has a memory space of $\Theta(nr)$, that is the size of the principal subspace, and does not require storing all the sketching vectors.
-In the online setting, the sensors transmit both the bit measurement and the sketching vectors, while the fusion center assumes no prior knowledge about the sketching vectors.
+In this section, we develop an online subspace estimation and tracking algorithm for the fusion center to update the principal subspace estimate of the low-rank covariance matrix when new binary measurements arrive sequentially.
+This is particularly useful when the fusion center is {\em memory limited} since the proposed algorithm only requires a memory space on the order of $nr$, which is the size of the principal subspace.

-We now describe an online algorithm to estimate the principal subspace.
 Essentially we need to update the principal subspace of $\bJ_m$ from that of $\bJ_{m-1}$ given a rank-two update as follows:

 We can rewrite \eqref{reweight} using more general notations as